First Step Research and Development Programmes

 Adapting IAPT interventions for individuals with lower intellectual functioning (Service Lead: Richard Thwaites)

-We are working closely with our colleagues in Learning Disability services to ensure we can identify individuals with lower intellectual functioning and adapt mainstream IAPT interventions to help them gain most benefit from interventions.
+We have worked closely with our colleagues in Learning Disability services to ensure we can identify individuals with lower intellectual functioning and adapt mainstream IAPT interventions to help them gain most benefit from interventions.
 Presentations from our LD & IAPT conference are available to download from the IAPT website www.iapt.nhs.uk

 Dagnan, D., Masson, J., Thwaites, R. & Hatton, C. (2011) Poster: Training therapists using CBT for people with learning disabilities: Scale development and outcomes from four primary care mental health training groups.
 11th Seattle Club Conference, 7-8 December.
 Selwyn College, University of Cambridge.